Alberto-/Polymer-morris-donut/README.md

-# Morris-donut-chart
+# Polymer-morris-donut

 A Polymer web component that allows you to create fast and responsive donut charts with the amazing [Morris.js] library.

 You only have to specify an address where retrieve the JSON info about the current chart.

-The component will make an API GET call to that specified endpoint.
+**The component will make an API GET call to that specified endpoint to retrieve data.**